exein-io/pulsar/examples/pulsar-extension-module/README.md

 ```

 ## How to do it

+The trick here is that we're building a new binary which includes our module on
+top of Pulsar.
+By reusing crates, we can do just that with very few lines of code.

 We'll add a dependency on the main Pulsar binary and launch it with the custom
 module we wrote.